tdib/rubiskit/README.md

 ### Wide moves
 Wide moves are implemented for all regular moves as listed in the table above.
 To activate a wide move, hold space while pressing the desired key.
 Using shift will still work as usual, performing an anti-clockwise move.

+Also ensure that you do not have any buttons on the page selected, as pressing space will activate said button.

+Note: The animations for wide moves are still not 100%.